Russ Harvey Consulting - Computer and Internet Services

 Many think of Macs as expensive compared to Windows computers.

-The integration with iOS devices like the iPhone and iPad make it even more attractive if you run those devices.
+Not only do macOS devices last longer, but the integration with iOS devices like the iPhone and iPad make it even more attractive if you run those devices.

 The switch from Windows to OS X has really paid off for me from a reliability standpoint.
 Sure, the Mac ecosystem is far from perfect, and there are still plenty of annoyances to contend with, but I'm wasting a lot less time hand-holding systems these days.